Herbal Medicine for Stress and Anxiety

 - Gotu Kola

 Some studies even found the effects of passion flower comparable to benzodiazepine medication (Dantas 2017).
-Benzodiazepines are well known for troublesome side effects including memory problems and addiction, while passion flower typically is quite safe (Mirrodi 2013).
-In fact, passion flower has some early evidence that it even may improve cognitive functioning (Kim 2019).
+Benzodiazepines are well known for troublesome side effects including memory problems and addiction, while passion flower appears quite safe (Mirrodi 2013).
+In fact, passion flower has some early evidence that it may improve cognitive functioning (Kim 2019).

 Rhodiola is an arctic plant used in traditional medicine for improving stamina and mental emotional well-being.
 A study on patients comparing rhodiola to no treatment for mild anxiety showed significant improvement in stress, anxiety, anger, confusion and depression (Cropley 2015).
 A small pilot study using rhodiola for generalized anxiety disorder found enough benefits to recommend a full clinical trial (Bystritsky 2008).

-Like passion flower, animal studies are suggesting that rhodiola also improves learning and cognitive function (Ma 2018).
+Like passion flower, animal studies suggest that rhodiola improves learning and cognitive function (Ma 2018).
 The benefits likely come from antioxidant and anti-inflammatory components, improved blood flow and other improvements in brain functioning with its use.

 An herb found in Asia, gotu kola has been revered for its benefits for brain health.
 Recent studies are beginning to support the potential of gotu kola.
 Animal studies show neuroprotective and potential neuroregenerative effects from the herb (Lokanathan 2016).